Continual Learning as Computationally Constrained Reinforcement Learning: Case Studies

 \subsubsection{Continual Learning with Delayed Consequences}

-\begin{itemize} \item Optimistic Q-learning can learn from delayed consequences in a nonstationary Markov decision processes. \item As the degree of nonstationarity increase, more intense exploration increases average reward. \item A more sophisticated agent may be able to adapt stepsize, discount, and optimism hyperparameters online to increase average reward. \end{itemize} \end{summary}
+\begin{itemize} \item Optimistic Q-learning can learn from delayed consequences in a nonstationary Markov decision processes. \item As the degree of nonstationarity increases, more intense exploration increases average reward. \item A more sophisticated agent may be able to adapt stepsize, discount, and optimism hyperparameters online to increase average reward. \end{itemize}